AdobeDocs/experience-manager-64.en/help/communities/using/configure-scoring.md

 * [Communities Scoring and Badges](../../communities/using/implementing-scoring.md)

-This page contains additional technical details :
+This page contains additional technical details:

 * how to [display a badge](#displaying-badges) as either image or text
 * how to turn on extensive [debug logging](#debug-log-for-scoring-and-badging)